jamesrharwood/srqr/items/data_processing.md

 id: data-processing
 title: Data processing
 ---
-**Methods for processing data prior to and during analysis, including transcription, data entry, data management and security, verification of data integrity, data coding and anonymization / de-identification of excerpts.**
+Methods for processing data prior to and during analysis, including transcription, data entry, data management and security, verification of data integrity, data coding and anonymization / de-identification of excerpts.

+## Read more

 Authors should describe the ways in which data are prepared for analysis and managed throughout the analysis process.
 These activities might include transcription, coding, data entry, and organization of data.
 When processing audio or video recordings, relevant details might include indication of verbatim transcription of dialogue, additional notes to capture non- verbal information (especially for group interviews or focus groups), and annotations to indicate vocal inflections and utterances, as appropriate for the analytic approach.
 Authors should also describe procedures used to check transcripts for accuracy.